AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 <a href="https://www.flashcarts.net/ds-quick-start-guide">ntrboot</a>
 DS flashcart to re-install B9S.<br/>
 Modified system titles are not signed which they don't work on the original firmware, as the signature check fails.<br/>
-If you wanna uninstall CFW before selling your console, you must restore the system titles first then follow the
+If you wanna uninstall CFW before selling your console, you must restore the system titles first, then follow the
 <a href="https://3ds.hacks.guide/uninstall-cfw">CFW uninstallation instructions</a>.
 </p>